open-edge-platform/edge-workloads-and-benchmarks/setup/drivers/README.md

 Downloaded packages are saved locally for offline reinstallation.

-## Integration with Main Prerequisite Script
+## Integration with the Main Prerequisite Script

 Driver installation is **optional** by default.
 The main `install_prerequisites.sh` script does not automatically install drivers to maintain system stability.

-Use these dedicated scripts or `install_prerequisites.sh` with the `--reinstall-gpu-driver=yes` / `--reinstall-npu-driver=yes` flags to install the compute drivers.
+Use these dedicated scripts or the `install_prerequisites.sh` script with the `--reinstall-gpu-driver=yes` / `--reinstall-npu-driver=yes` flags to install the compute drivers.